 One thing that most renters today will look for in a furnished apartment is energy efficiency.
 With their propensity to be eco-friendly and the need to save on the costs of utilities, energy-saving appliances will definitely give your rental property a good mark on a potential tenant’s scorecard.

 Interestingly, Gen Y – more popularly known as the millennial generation – prefer to save money on electric bills if they are paying more for other amenities.
-Because of this, apartments with washing machines, refrigerators, and dishwashers bearing the “Energy Star” label will earn more revenue in the long run.
+Because of this, apartments for rent in Salt Lake City with washing machines, refrigerators, and dishwashers bearing the “Energy Star” label will earn more revenue in the long run.

 2. Smart Amenities